-In May 2015, we entered into a Credit Agreement (the "Credit Agreement") with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent.
-The Credit Agreement provides for a \$300.0 million revolving credit facility.
-The revolving credit facility matures on May 26, 2018.
-Prior to each annual anniversary of the closing of the Credit Agreement, we may request a one year extension of the maturity date.
-The Credit Agreement is guaranteed by each of our subsidiaries having gross assets equal to or greater than \$500,000.
-Prior to the occurrence of a trigger event under the Credit Agreement, the revolving credit facility is unsecured except that the facility is secured by a first priority lien on certain land held for development, lots under development and/or finished lots with an aggregate land value of at least \$35.0 million.
-As of March 31, 2016, the borrowing base under the Credit Agreement was \$300.0 million, of which \$248.0 million was outstanding, \$7.6 million represents letter of credit assurances, and \$44.4 million was available to borrow.
+On May 27, 2016, we entered into an Amended and Restated Credit Agreement (the "A&R Credit Agreement") with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent.
+The A&R Credit Agreement provides for a \$360.0 million revolving credit facility with terms substantially similar to our previous \$300.0 million revolving credit facility.
+The revolving credit facility matures on May 27, 2019.
+Prior to each annual anniversary of the closing of the A&R Credit Agreement, we may request a one year extension of the maturity date.
+The A&R Credit Agreement is guaranteed by each of our subsidiaries having gross assets equal to or greater than \$500,000.
+Prior to the occurrence of a trigger event under the A&R Credit Agreement, the revolving credit facility is unsecured except that the facility is secured by a first priority lien on certain land held for development, lots under development and/or finished lots with an aggregate land value of at least \$35.0 million.
+As of June 30, 2016, the borrowing base under the A&R Credit Agreement was \$360.0 million, of which \$260.0 million was outstanding, \$7.6 million represents letter of credit assurances, and \$92.4 million was available to borrow.

-The Credit Agreement requires us to maintain a tangible net worth of not less than \$160.5 million (i) 75% of the net proceeds of any equity issuances and (ii) 50% of the amount of our net income in any fiscal quarter after the date of the Credit Agreement, a leverage ratio of not greater than 67.5%, liquidity of at least \$40.0 million and a ratio of EBITDA to interest expense for the most recent four quarters of at least 2.50 to 1.0.
-The Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt and our ability to make certain investments.
-At March 31, 2016, we were in compliance with all of the covenants contained in the Credit Agreement.
+The A&R Credit Agreement requires us to maintain a tangible net worth of not less than \$202.5 million plus (i) 75% of the net proceeds of any equity issuances and (ii) 50% of the amount of our net income in any fiscal quarter after the date of the A&R Credit Agreement, a leverage ratio of not greater than 67.5%, liquidity of at least \$40.0 million and a ratio of EBITDA to interest expense for the most recent four quarters of at least 2.50 to 1.0.
+The A&R Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt and our ability to make certain investments.
+At June 30, 2016, we were in compliance with all of the covenants contained in the A&R Credit Agreement.